-If she’s being sparing with her words we can assume it’s to funnel that energy into song-writing like its her first language.
+If she’s being sparing with her words we can assume she’s funnelling that energy into song-writing like its her first language.
 Her 2014 album In My Dreams features some painfully poignant lyrics; the vague personal story-telling of a private journal with just enough clues to string you along, without giving away any details.

-The opening track to the album, ‘I Faked It’, is so convincingly hateful that in concert she prefaces it with the disclaimer, “This is the meanest song I’ve ever written… I’m not really like that”.
+The opening track to the album, ‘I Faked It’, is so convincingly hateful that in concert she prefaces it with the disclaimer, “This is the meanest song I’ve ever written… I’m not really like that.”

 ‘When I left you / you were stumbling in the dark / I’m not sorry that it hurt / when I took your heart apart’

 “Everything starts from something personal.
 Some of them end up being entirely true, and some of them end up being an idea that I start with, and veer off somewhere else.
 Where this is my second record, all my songs are from one specific point in time.
 The first record was the span of five or six years of music that I got to choose from to put on a record.
 So I think that’s why this album has kind of a theme.”

 “Yeah, so there’s a lot of relationship drama.
 I try not try to write about that.
 The whole record is kind of like that.”

 “When I was working on my first record I was a little nervous, because I have an immense amount of respect for him and I really like his music.
 I was a big fan of his before we started working together.
 It was kind of nerve-wracking working with him at first, but he’s such a nice guy.
 He’s so down to earth, and easy to interact with that faded quickly.
 Me and all my friends, because he was a local guy it was just awesome for us to rock out to his music.
 We’d go to see him play all the time when I was a teenager.
 We’d try to sneak into the Seahorse to see him play, and Dave Marsh and the True Love Rules, when we were seventeen.”

-While Joel is just breaking in his new album, ‘Park Avenue Sobriety Test’ on this tour, Mo has already been performing these songs to crowds for months.
+While Joel is just breaking in his new album, ‘Park Avenue Sobriety Test’ on this joint tour, Mo has already been performing these songs to crowds for months.
 She’s polished her sounds and running at peak performance levels (give or take a cold).
 No doubt we’ll be seeing her playing sold-out shows as a headliner soon enough.